-Maybe you’ve heard that people make extra money on the side donating plasma but are concerned that it’s not legit.
+Maybe you’ve heard that people make extra cash on the side donating plasma for money but are concerned that it’s not safe.
 Although you can’t make money donating blood, you can make money donating plasma.
 In fact, in many cases, you can make several hundred dollars each month donating your blood plasma.

 This post covers where you can donate plasma, how much money you can make donating plasma, and how to maximize your efforts.

 How to make money donating plasma

 Donating plasma sounds difficult.
 As long as you don’t mind needles, donating plasma for money isn’t that hard.
 All you need to do is go to a plasma donation center if you want to learn how to get money fast.